The Give A Grad A Go team is changing how we treat the environment. Since the start of the year, we have all been making a conscious effo

 HR pros will also be responsible for checking any references, administering assessments, setting up interviews, and communicating with interested candidates.

-If a HR professional isn’t well-versed at hiring effectively and knowing good interview tips, it can hurt their company in a variety of different ways.
-It can waste a lot of time, and making bad hires can be expensive, as training new people only for them to quickly leave is costly.
+If a HR professional isn’t well-versed at hiring effectively and knowing good interview tips, it can deter top candidates and waste a lot of time.

 An incredibly underrated part of the job that every HR employee needs to be well-versed in is succession planning.

 This is all about having a plan in place for when key members of your team retire or move onto new opportunities.

 This process includes pinpointing and developing the employee or employees who can step in and fill these roles.

 In general, you want a pool of interested and qualified individuals who can quickly step into these senior or management roles, without a lot of downtimes or additional training.

 This will ensure there is a smooth transition, and not one full of roadblocks and confusion.